Here are some “do’s and don’ts”: the basics of the application process.

 - Don’t hesitate to contact the writing center to help you with punctuation, grammar, style, organization, or content gaps if needed.

 - The scholarship coordinator is available for additional advice on national or international scholarships/fellowships.
 If you plan to apply for a scholarship requiring NAU nomination, be sure to notify and work with the scholarship coordinator or other designated NAU representative from the beginning.

 - Back up your files frequently.

-- Keep a copy of all your drafts and especially your final application/essays.
+- Keep a copy of all your major drafts, especially your final application and essays.